python/devguide/getting-started/setup-building.rst

 do to get a pydebug build of CPython.

 .. note::
-   **Could not build the ssl module!**
+   **Could not build the ssl module**

-   If the build fails with an error stating ``Python requires a OpenSSL 1.1.1 or newer`` despite having it installed, try using the following configuration flag:
+   If the build fails with an error stating ``Python requires OpenSSL 1.1.1 or newer`` when OpenSSL is installed, try using the following configuration flag:

    .. code-block:: bash